Lodhi (caste)

 The Lodhi (or Lodha, Lodh) is a community of agriculturalists, found in India.
-There are many in Madhya Pradesh, to where they had emigrated from Uttar Pradesh.
-The Lodhi are categorised as an Other Backward Class but claim Rajput ties and prefer to be known as "Lodhi-Rajput", although they have no account of their Rajput origin or prevailing Rajput traditions.
+They primarily live in Madhya Pradesh, to where they had emigrated from Uttar Pradesh.
+The Lodhi are categorised as an Other Backward Class, but claim Rajput ties and prefer to be known as "Lodhi-Rajput", although they have no account of their Rajput origin or prevailing Rajput traditions.

 Etymology

 Robert Vane Russell, an administrator of the British Raj, described several possible etymologies for Lodhi, including derivation from lod ("clod"), or lodh, a tree whose bark the Lodhi of Northern India gather to make dye.
 Russell also stated that Lodha was the original term, later corrupted to Lodhi in the Central Provinces.
 Another theory derives the name from the district of Ludhiana, supposing it the Lodhi homeland.

 History

 A historical mention of a Lodhi village chief (nagar chaudhari) occurs in Navalshah Chanderia's Vardhamana Purana, written in Samvat 1825.
-It mentions a gajrath pratishtha function organized by Bhisham Sahu, an ancestor of the author in samvat 1651 (1594 AD) when a temple at Bhelsi was consecrated.
+It mentions a Gajrath pratishtha function organized by Bhisham Sahu, an ancestor of the author in Samvat 1651 (1594 AD) when a temple at Bhelsi was consecrated.
 The temple built during the rule of the Bundela ruler Jujhar Singh, still exists.

 British sources described the Lodhi as "immigrants from the United Provinces", who spread from that area, and in doing so were able to raise their social status, becoming landholders and local rulers ranking only below the Brahmin, Rajput, and Bania.
 Some of these large landholders gained the title of thakur, and some Lodhi families in Damoh and Sagar were labeled as rajas, diwans and lambardars by the Raja of Panna.
 These now-powerful Lodhi played a significant role in the 1842 Bundela rising.